 Close the door of hate and open the door of love all over the world.
 Let kindness come with every gift and good desires with every greeting.
 Deliver us from evil by the blessing which Christ brings, and teach us to be merry with clear hearts.

-May the Christmas morning make us happy to be Thy children, and Christmas evening bring us to our beds with grateful thoughts, forgiving and forgiven, for Jesus’ sake.
+May Christmas morning make us happy to be Thy children, and Christmas evening bring us to our beds with grateful thoughts, forgiving and forgiven, for Jesus’ sake.
 Amen.

 29) Commit to Pray with Friends

 Deepen your prayer life by sharing your prayer time with others.
 To know that others are praying for you, and to share their burdens and pray for them, is a wonderful gift.
 You can organize a prayer group through your church, or just ask a Christian friend to pray with you in the days before Christmas.
-You can also volunteer at your church to pray the prayer requests that are sent in by the members or guests.
+You can also volunteer at your church to pray for the prayer requests that are sent in by the members or guests.

 30) Forgive Someone

 Christmas is about Jesus, and He chose to show us grace.
 Jesus came to forgive our sins, and we, too, are obligated to forgive.
-Prayerfully consider who and how to forgive, whether it’s a person you need to ask for forgiveness, or a private moment between you and God.
+Prayerfully consider who and how to forgive, whether it’s a person you need to ask for forgiveness or a private moment between you and God.
 Forgiving someone can be a difficult task, but it lifts a huge weight off your shoulders and makes you feel better.
 It also gives you opportunities to connect again with people you once really cared about.
-Christmastime is a perfect opportunity for this, because people generally are welcoming of others.
+Christmastime is a perfect opportunity for this because people generally are welcoming of others.

 31) Volunteer to Help the Homeless

 Just as Mary and Joseph were denied shelter at the inn, there are many in our own neighborhoods that have no home.
-While we are quick to judge about how they may have gotten themselves in such a situation, it’s truly none of our business.
+While we are quick to judge how they may have gotten themselves in such a situation, it’s truly none of our business.
 It is not our place to judge – only God has that role.
 Jesus didn’t pick and choose who He offered help to, and we shouldn’t either.
 Volunteer at a shelter, donate, or make a monthly commitment for the coming year to volunteer.
 Volunteering helps teach you about kindness, humility and respect for others.

-What othr ways can you think of to Keep Christ in Christmas and focus on what truly matters?
+What other ways can you think of to Keep Christ in Christmas and focus on what truly matters?
 I’d love to hear your ideas or traditions that your family shares.
-Comment below or email me at firstname.lastname@example.org
+Comment below or email me at [email protected]

 Here are some great recommendations for books to have on hand with great ideas for Keeping Christ in Christmas.
 I’ve included some for kids and parents, as well.